REKINDLING THE ANCESTRAL FIRE

 We’re developing the Xol Original Traveling Fashion and Art Exhibit, to incorporate original, interactive educational material about the rich diversity of indigenous traditions in Guatemala, Mexico, and the United States.

-We’re fostering collaboration between artisans in Guatemala and Mexico, and we’re extending our collaborative network to indigenous tribes on the island of Taiwan.
+We’re fostering collaboration between artisans in Guatemala and Mexico.

 Most importantly, we’re developing our Kinship Program and offerings to you, the supporter of our initiatives, to shine a spotlight on cross-pollinating creative endeavors by indigenous traditions around the world.